 Hong Kong’s hiring and employment compliance laws tie directly to its heritage.
 At first a British colony, the nation was transferred back to China in 1997 and currently operates as a Special Administrative Region (SAR) of The People’s Republic of China.
-As a SAR, Hong Kong has its own employment laws that protect both workers and employers.
+As a SAR, Hong Kong has its own recruiting and employment laws that protect both workers and employers.

 How to Hire Hong Kong Employees